o355/PyWeather/README.md

-## Critical bug warnings
-There are two critical bugs as affecting PyWeather 0.6.3 beta.
-These bugs are being fixed in version 1.0.0.

-There is a bug where the cache times for 1.5 day hourly and almanac data aren't properly parsed.
-Cache times in the config file are set in minutes, and then multiplied by 60 when loaded into PyWeather for the minutes to seconds conversion.

-Unfortunately, I forgot to code in the multiplication for 1.5 day hourly and almanac data, so it refreshes after 1 and 4 minutes respectively.
-To fix this, in the config file set the three-day hourly cache value (it's confusing, I get it) to 3600.
-Set the almanac value to 14400.
-Checks will be included in the config updater for 1.0.0 to roll back these changes (otherwise cache times would be 2.5 days and 10 days)

-Another issue is with doing pip installs during the setup script. pip 10 broke the usage of pip.main, and as a result setup crashes any time you try to install a library.

-If you preinstall libraries on a desktop (and on Linux assuming the python3-tk package is installed) this isn't an issue.
-However, if you don't have a GUI, you'll have to use configsetup.py and manually create storage/apikey.txt and put your API key in that file.

-These bugs will be fixed in version 1.0.0.

 ## Welcome to PyWeather (0.6.3 beta)!
 Welcome to PyWeather, the fun way to check the weather in a terminal.
 Thanks for being here!